ikeycode/dcos/README.md

 D Core OS
 ---------

-Rough attempt to make a core OS for D baremetal applications and a future Serpent OS kernel
+Experimental project to learn more about OS theory, while highlighting the benefits of developing with D, even in a constrained environment.

+If it ever becomes useful, it could potentially serve as a base for D baremetal applications.